chanzuckerberg/czi-oss-training/03-improving-oss-impact/04-effective-upstream-contributions.md

 ## 🙋🏽‍♀️ Learner Question: Identify some "critical upstream" projects for napari?

-This is for your team to answer and you can start at [napari's dependency graph on GitHub](https://github.com/napari/napari/network/dependencies).
+This is for your team to answer, and you can start at [napari's dependency graph on GitHub](https://github.com/napari/napari/network/dependencies).

 ## Resources 📚